alphagov/paas-team-manual/docs/team/working_practices.md

 # Commit messages

 Commit messages are very useful as documentation, so please take time to detail what you are changing and more importantly why.
-The [GOV.UK git style guide][] explains this in more detail.
+The [GDS git style guide][] explains this in more detail.

-[GOV.UK git style guide]: https://github.com/alphagov/styleguides/blob/master/git.md
+[GDS git style guide]: https://github.com/alphagov/styleguides/blob/master/git.md

 If something is worth detailing in a pull request description then it is also worth detailing in a commit message.
 Commit messages will live with the